 - 7 This chapter describes the SRB's methodology for calibrating MREL.
 Sections 2.1. and 2.2. are applicable to all resolution entities that are not parent entities of other resolution entities (SPE strategies), as well as to non-resolution entities for determining the internal MREL.
-Section 2.5. outlines the specifics of MREL for G-SIIs.
-Section 2.6. introduces the SRB's methodology for calibrating MREL for resolution entities that are parent entities of other resolution entities (MPE strategies). - The concepts of "resolution entity", "non-resolution entity", "resolution group", "parent entity", and "G-SII" are defined in the BRRD(20) and the CRR(21).
+Section 2.5 outlines the specifics of MREL for G-SIIs.
+Section 2.6 introduces the SRB's methodology for calibrating MREL for resolution entities that are parent entities of other resolution entities (MPE strategies). - 8 The concepts of 'resolution entity', 'non-resolution entity', 'resolution group', 'parent entity', and 'G-SII' are defined in the BRRD(23) and the CRR(24).
 In broad terms, a resolution group consists of a resolution entity and subsidiaries, or a resolution entity and other institutions permanently affiliated with a central body.
-A resolution group within a banking group comprises at least one resolution entity (i.e. a Point-of-Entry) and its subsidiaries that are intended to be resolved jointly through the upstreaming of losses to or downstreaming of capital from the resolution entity. - The SRB will continue its approach to the definition of resolution groups based on the financial and operational separability of institutions.
+A resolution group within a banking group comprises at least one resolution entity (i.e. a Point-of-Entry) and its subsidiaries that are intended to be resolved jointly through the upstreaming of losses to or downstreaming of capital from the resolution entity. - 9 The SRB will continue its approach to the definition of resolution groups based on the financial and operational separability of institutions.
 Resolution groups are defined in accordance with the preferred resolution strategy, and might deviate from the prudential perimeter.
-This is the case where the SRB assesses that one or more subsidiaries are financially and operationally separable from (other) resolution groups headed by a resolution entity established in the EU (resolution group)(22).
+This is the case where the SRB assesses that one or more subsidiaries are financially and operationally separable from (other) subsidiaries headed by a resolution entity established in the EU (resolution group)(25).
 Where the SRB defines more than one EU resolution group, and/ or excludes subsidiaries established in third countries from the EU resolution group, the external MREL for resolution entities established in the Banking Union will be set in accordance with the methodology for MPE strategies. - 10 Mortgage credit institutions qualifying under the conditions of Article 12b(1) SRMR are exempted from the MREL.
-Where they are subsidiaries of a resolution entity subject to the MREL, they shall not be part of the consolidation when determining the external MREL of the resolution group(23). - The new framework confirms the principle that the resolution authority is required to determine the loss-absorption amount (LAA) and recapitalisation amount (RCA) for those entities that would not be wound up in normal insolvency proceedings.
+Where they are subsidiaries of a resolution entity subject to MREL, they shall not be part of the consolidation when determining the external MREL of the resolution group(26). - 11 The new framework confirms the principle that the resolution authority is required to determine the loss-absorption amount (LAA) and recapitalisation amount (RCA) for those entities that would not be wound up in normal insolvency proceedings.
 The LAA reflects the losses that the bank should be capable of absorbing.
-The RCA is the amount necessary for continuing to comply with conditions for authorisation, and for carrying on the activities for which the institutions are authorised under the relevant legislative act.
+The RCA is the amount necessary to recapitalise the institution, in order for it to continue to comply with its conditions for authorisation and carry on the activities for which it is authorised under the relevant legislation.
 The sum of these amounts constitutes the institution's MREL.
 Entities that would be wound up in normal insolvency procedures have an LAA, but no RCA.